waterlock/waterlock/README.md

 		* `length` - length of time
 	* `audience` - the jwt [aud claim](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token-23#section-4.1.3) a good choice is the name of your app
 	* `subject` - the jwt [sub claim](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token-23#section-4.1.2)
+* `postActions` - lets waterlock know how to handle various login/logout events, you can read more about this in the [docs](http://waterlock.ninja/documentation/)

 # The Future

 We would hope to turn this project into a well oiled jwt management tool for users.

 ## Tests

 Tests are run through the wonderful mocha so just clone the library run `npm install` then `npm test`

+## Feature Requests
+I love to hear all of your feature requests, so if you have any please open an [issue here](https://github.com/davidrivera/waterlock/issues)!
+I'll be more than happy to work it into the roadmap if feasible.

 ## Contributing

 1. Fork it ( http://github.com/davidrivera/waterlock/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write test cases!
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 # Legal Stuff
 MIT (see License)